eddsteel/feed-filter/README.md

 aliases yet.
 Added wart remover and scalafmt too.

 ## Slice 3: Wittertainment but only if it's Simon and Mark

+Are the abstractions right?
+To test filter out Five Live movie reviews when Simon or Mark aren't there.
+That's not really wittertainment.

+This just filters for `/sit(ting)? in for (Simon|Mark)/` in feed description, which seems to catch the right ones.

 ## Slice 4: Configuration file for above
 ## Slice 5: Support partial get (pass through cache headers)